Elite50/slate/source/index.html.md

 id|Yes|The profile ID we want to retrieve collections|Yes|A comma-delimited list of collections to include

+This endpoint supports sorting, filtering and limiting of the results.

+### Sorting
+To sort the results inside a collection, provide `{collectionName}_sort` as a parameter, and `{+/-}{collectionField}` as a value.
+\+ for ASC, \- for DESC.
+You can provide more than one collection field to use for secondary sorting.

+If -/+ is not provided, the sorting will default to + and sort in ascending order on the given field.

+For example:
+`Knocks_sort=-KnockWhen,+KnockDayTrip_value` will sort knocks results from most recent to the oldest, and will also sort according to ascending order of KnockDayTrip values.

+### Filtering
+To filter the results inside a collection, provide `{collectionName}_{collectionField}_{collectionSubField}` as a parameter, and the value you filter on as the value of the parameter.

+For example:
+`Knocks_KnockDayTrip_id=wills-day-trip` will only return knocks where KnockDayTrip id is 'wills-day-trip'.

+### Limiting
+To limit the results inside a collection, provide `{collectionName}_limit` as a parameter and an integer as a value.

+For example:
+`Knocks_limit=1` will only return one first knock.

+You can use it in combination with sorting, for example, `Knocks_sort=-KnockWhen&Knocks_limit=1` will return the most recent knock.

 ## Get a Profile by External ID

 ```http